lemeshovich/cs2-installer/README.md

 3. Run 'DOWNLOAD.bat' to download the latest available game build, various patches, custom maps and create desktop shortcuts.
 4. Play GL&HF.

-USE AT YOUR OWN RISK, DO NOT RUN THIS ON YOU MAIN STEAM ACCOUNT
+USE AT YOUR OWN RISK, DO NOT RUN THIS FROM YOUR MAIN STEAM ACCOUNT